While many smartphone manufacturers are jumping on the 2K display bandwagon, it doesn’t look like Sony will be amongst them any time soon.

 According to Lin, the company has held ‘a lot of internal discussions’ about a 2560 x 1440 pixel resolution display on handsets, but decided against it.

 The GM explained that moving from a Full HD 1920 x 1080 display to 2K would require ‘significant improvements in display quality and digital image processing technology’.

-“At the moment, making the move to 2K technology on 5-to 5.5-inch screens does not seem able to achieve market segmentation, so we have no plans to launch 2K phones,” Lin revealed, as quoted in the report.
+“At the moment, making the move to 2K technology on 5-to 5.5-inch screens does not seem able to achieve market segmentation, so

 He went on to confirm that Sony Mobile will only use 2K screens on its tablets, for instance the new Xperia Z4 Tablet.